Museum Bregaglia Engadin

 The atelier, designed by Segantini himself, is a wooden, small-scale reproduction of what was to meant to be the Engadine pavilion at the 1900 Paris World's Fair: a round building 70 metres in diameter, designed by the artist himself.
 The walls of the pavilion were to contain a gigantic 220-metre-long pictorial representation of the landscape of Bregaglia and the Engadine.
 However, the work remained unfinished, but the Triptych of Nature (or of the Alps) was born from it.
 Three paintings that sum up Giovanni Segantini's artistic life and can now be admired in the Segantini Museum in St. Moritz.

-Current exhibitions can be viewed on the website.
+Current exhibitions and opening hours can be viewed on the website.

 This website uses technology and content from the Outdooractive platform.